Engee documentation

 Details

-Specify the input signal for a block as a vector or matrix of size to .
+Specify the input signal for a block in the form of a vector or matrix of size on .

-The block considers the input signal as a matrix of by as consecutive time samples from independent channels.
+The block considers the input signal in the form of a matrix on how consecutive time counts from independent channels.

-The Magnitude FFT block supports real and complex floating point input signals.
+Block Magnitude FFT supports real and complex floating-point input signals.

 Data types